happydasch/pidi/README.md

   -h, --help            show this help message and exit --update-interval "i"
                         overlay update interval in seconds.
+  --fps FPS             frames per second.
   --size "px"           what size to display the album art in.
   --cache_dir "/path/to/dir"
                         Where to store the downloaded cover art.
   --version             Print "pidi" version.
+  --no_display          Only download album art, don't display.
+  --display {dummy,mpv,file,tk}
+                        Display class to use.
+  --client {mpd,ssnc}   Client class to use.
   --port PORT           Use a custom mpd port.
   --server SERVER       Use a remote server instead of localhost.
-  --no_display          Only download album art, don't display.
-  --display {dummy,tk,mpv}
-                        Display class to use.
 ```

+## Changelog

+### v0.1.0

+* Add ability to plug clients into pidi
+* Add Shairport Sync client - see https://github.com/pimoroni/pidi/issues/5
+* Fix compatbility with new versions of mpv and python-mpd2

+### v0.0.1 / 0.0.2

+* Initial release(s)

 ## Donate